-- Set structures and processes for carrying out their role. • - Select and monitor planned asset allocation strategy. - Select direct investments (see below). - Monitor direct investments. - Monitor fund managers on the basis of advice from investment advisers. - Make ongoing decisions relevant to the operational aspects of the Scheme's investments.
-Eund Monogoro
+- Sets structures and processes for carrying out its role. - Selects and monitor planned asset allocation strategy. - Selects direct investments (see below). - Monitors direct investments. - Monitors fund managers on the basis of advice from investment advisers. - Makes ongoing decisions relevant to the operational aspects of the Scheme's investments.